ColbyCarrillo/BusHeadway/README.md

 from University of Auckland, New Zealand.

 The purpose of this application is to gather, in 20 second intervals from 06:00 to 23:00, the trip updates sent out by Auckland Transport (AT).
-With this data we calculate three estimators of bus headway (observed, mixed, and current) and have some visualizations that are created of the average waiting time for frequent routes.
+With this data we calculate three estimators of bus headway (observed, mixed, and current), from 07:05 to 23:00, and have some visualizations that are created of the average waiting time for frequent routes.

 By cloning this repo, it will provide all the required files and directories in order to run the Bus Headway application that I created for AT in Auckland, New Zealand.